Quality Sound On The Cheap – Buying Vintage Audio Equipment

 Grabbing a Bargain

-As with any eBay auction there are things you can do to improve your chances of a bargain.
-Late bids are always recommended to avoid pushing the price up early, but also mis-categorised items tend to be overlooked by many bidders. eBay has a lot of categories that can fit an amplifier, so be sure to check in “Receivers” and “Hi-Fi Systems” as well as “Amplifiers”.
-The “Vintage Electronics” category is also a great place to look, and many bargains have been had due to the seller’s mis-categorisation.
+As with any eBay auction there are things you can do to improve your chances of a bargain .
+Late bids are always recommended to avoid pushing the price up early, but also mis-categorised items tend to be overlooked by many bidders. eBay has a lot of categories that can fit an amplifier, so be sure to check in “Receivers” and “Hi-Fi Systems” as well as “Amplifiers“.
+The “Vintage Audio and Video” category is also a great place to look, and many bargains have been had due to the seller’s mis-categorisation.

 Vintage audio electronics, particularly solid state amplifiers, are heavy.
 In fact you’ll be hard pressed to find a silver-faced 1970s model that weighs less than 5 KG, and that might end up costing more in postage than the final auction price.
 Limit the competition by looking for used items, within your locale, that specify pick up only.
 This isn’t a sure-fire way of getting hold of what you want, but it will definitely reduce the number of potential bidders.

-Speakers are the most important link in the chain, and a good amp will still sound crap with rubbish speakers (though the opposite is also true).
+Speakers are the most important link in the chain, and a good amp will still sound bad with if the speakers aren’t up to scratch (though the opposite is also true).
 The second hand speaker market is often just as compelling as the vintage amplifier market, and again your likelihood of a bargain depends on locale, market and your ability to spot something others have missed.
 When it comes to speaker cable, they’re virtually all the same (shock horror) and unless you’ve got a pair of $30,000 floor-standing behemoths you will want to use the following guide:

 - Under 4.5 metres – 1.3 mm (16 AWG)